ankane/searchkick/README.md

 ### Performant Conversions

 Split out conversions into a separate method so you can use partial reindexing, and cache conversions to prevent N+1 queries.
+Be sure to use a centralized cache store like Memcached or Redis.

 ```ruby
 class Product < ActiveRecord::Base